Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 **Weaknesses:**

 The game's curse can be cured by breaking the disc.
-However, the disc is magically protected: either the protective spell must be broken first, or an enchanted or holy weapon can break the disc and spell in one hit.
+However, the disc is magically protected: either the protective spell must be broken first, or an enchanted or [[holy]] weapon can break the disc and spell in one hit.

-Gaibriel can be fought; he's physically weak, although his magic and knowledge of tech is strong.
+Gaibriel can be fought; he's physically weak, although his [[magic]] and knowledge of tech is strong.
 If he can be defeated, he can be made to break the spell entrancing the workers in the factory, which will stop the manufacture of the games.

 **Custom Move:**

-If **you touch the game disc or see someone else playing it**, roll + Cool.
+If **you touch the game disc or see someone else playing it**, roll + [[Cool]].
 You get +1 on the roll if you are watching someone else play, but -1 if you play it yourself.

 -   On a 10+, it seems like a fun game---something is really neat about the music and images though you can't describe what exactly.